 A direct query connection can be used to pull data into Grow.
 With abnormal usage, Direct Query can run into API limitations depending on the data source.
 For this reason, we recommend that you use Grow's Data Warehouse for a more performant, reliable experience.

 Currently supported with no projection to stop maintaining

 Below is a list of the reports you can pull from Harvest, along with a description of the fields available with each report.

-- Clients: All clients, including ID, name, active, currency, updated date, created date, statement key, default invoice kind, default invoice timeframe, address, delete date, currency symbol, details, last invoice kind, etc.
+- Clients: All clients, including ID, name, active, currency, updated date, created date, statement key, address, delete date, details, etc.